wschaef/architecture-kata-2023/adrs/adr04-FrontendTechnology.md

-# ADR Using Flutter for Cross-Platform Development for Frontends
+# ADR4: Using Flutter for Cross-Platform Development for Frontends

-**Status**: Proposed
+**Status**: Accepted

 **Date**: 11.09.2023